mynameisvinn/Scene-Classification/README.md

 ## what is this?
-a scene classifier for 360 photos.
+a scene classifier for photos.

-205 scenes are recognized including mountains, aquariums, bookstores, soccer fields. exotic settings are included too - castles, chalets, and catacombs. as it currently stands, top-1 accuracy is 50.04% and top-5 accuracy is 81.10%.
+205 scenes are recognized including mountains, aquariums, bookstores, soccer fields, etc. exotic settings are included too - castles, chalets, and catacombs. as it currently stands, top-1 accuracy is 50.04% and top-5 accuracy is 81.10%.

 ## specs
 * Ubuntu 14.04